-What do I need to know about conflict of interest regarding my clinical trial?
+What do I need to know about conflict of interest regarding my research?

 Federal regulations and Mercy policy require that investigators disclose any significant financial interests that may present an actual or potential conflict of interest in relationship to externally sponsored projects prior to initiation of the study.
 If you answer, “Yes” to any of the questions on the “Significant Financial Interests in a Sponsored Project – Addendum B” form you must reveal those financial interests on a separate submission before the protocol is reviewed by the full committee.